01 of 05

-This beaded bracelet uses horizontal flat netting stitch with picot edges to create a wide but slinky cuff bracelet with color blocked diagonal stripes.
+This beaded bracelet uses horizontal flat netting stitch with picot edges to create a wide but slinky cuff bracelet with color-blocked diagonal stripes.
 Flat netting stitch is a variation of peyote stitch.
-It is the same basic pattern of adding beads and stitching through up beads, but instead of alternating every other bead, you skip beads to make a more airy, lacy beadwork that is more supple than peyote.
+It is the same basic pattern of adding beads and stitching through up beads.
+Instead of alternating every other bead, you skip beads to make a more airy, lacy beadwork that is more supple than peyote.

 The word chart for this pattern is on the last page.
 The design is based on a pattern called Turquoise Sand by Chris Franchetti-Michaels.
-Changes to the original design include substition of bead types and colors and simplifying the edge trim from alternating loop and picot trim to just picot trim.Continue to 2 of 5 below.
+Changes to the original design include a substitution of bead types and colors and simplifying the edge trim from an alternating loop and picot trim to just picot trim.Continue to 2 of 5 below.

 02 of 05